Properties of generalized Schwarzschild spacetimes with extra dimensions: Physical properties

-2mm In the case of the ordinary Schwarzschild metric, there is no physical singularity on the horizon.
-This can be easily revealed by the calculation of the Kretschmann scalar invariant defined through Riemann curvature tensor as $K=R^{\mu\nu\lambda\sigma}R_{\mu\nu\lambda\sigma}$.
-For the Schwarzschild spacetime it is $K_{\textrm{Schw.}}=12a^2r^{-6}$, indicating singularity only at the origin, and the same is true also for the trivial extension (\ref{eq:trivial}).
-In the nontrivial case (\ref{eq:metric}) we have
+In the case of the ordinary Schwarzschild metric, there is no physical singularity on the horizon.
+This can be easily revealed by the calculation of the Kretschmann scalar invariant defined through the Riemann curvature tensor as $K=R^{\mu\nu\lambda\sigma}R_{\mu\nu\lambda\sigma}$.
+For the Schwarzschild spacetime, it is $K_{\textrm{Schw.}}=12a^2r^{-6}$, indicating a singularity only at the origin, and the same is true also for the trivial extension (\ref{eq:trivial}).
+In the non-trivial case (\ref{eq:metric}) we have